Last updated: April 2026

 Once you know that, you can put measures in place to prevent them causing harm, and arrange contingency plans should the worst happen.

-The principle legislation that covers RA is the Management of Health & Safety at Work Regulations.
-However, there are other regulations that cover other specifics like noise.
+The principal legislation that covers RA is the Management of Health & Safety at Work Regulations 1999.
+However, there are other regulations that cover specific hazards — for example, noise exposure is governed separately by the Control of Noise at Work Regulations 2005.
 RA is most likely to affect professional musicians when working in or with a venue, concert, practice room or similar location.

 If you’re ever concerned about health and safety in a venue, you are also entitled to ask to see the venue’s Risk Assessment.